gabejohnsnn/pneumatic-hopper-simulation/README.md

 A physics-based simulation of a self-leveling pneumatic hopper system constrained to vertical movement.
-This project demonstrates altitude control using various control methods, including delayed hysteresis control, PID control, and bang-bang control with Kalman filtering for state estimation.
+This project demonstrates altitude control using various control methods, including delayed hysteresis control, PID control, bang-bang control, and reinforcement learning with DDPG (Deep Deterministic Policy Gradient) combined with Kalman filtering for state estimation.

 ## Overview